batespcm/techtestjuly/README.md

 ## What Endpoints are being tested

-- GET /api/usersinlondon - Responds with everyone listed in the api from the endpoint city/London/users
+- GET /api/users/city/:city - Responds with everyone in a city e.g. london
-- GET /api/userswithinfifty - Responds all users whose latitude and longitude is listed within the requirments able from the endpoint /users
+- GET /api/users/radius/:miles - Responds with all the users within the required radius of London, e.g. 50 will return all users within a radius of 50
-- GET /api/users - Responds with an amalgamation of the two routes above

 ## Tests